MChiemelie/MChiemelie/README.md

 - [Youontop](https://github.com/MChiemelie/youontop) is the world next most used SEO tool.
     😄 Just joking.
 But it would most likely be.
 It displays a website's rank for certain keywords.

- <h1 align="center">Technical Skills</h1>
+ <h1 align="center">Technical🧑‍🔧 Skills🤹</h1>

-- Search Engine Optimization.
+- 🕵️🚀🚀Search Engine Optimization.

-- Open Sourcing.
+- 🔓Open Sourcing.

 - Web Accessibilty, Semantic HTML, HTML5 best practicer of the year 🏆.

-- Responisive Web Design.
+- 📱💻🖥️Responisive Web Design.

-- Data analysis.
+- 📈📉📊Data analysis.

 -  Research.